coriolinus/worklog/README.md

 - Start working on a task at a particular time: `worklog started at 0845: #2345`.
 Logs that you started working on #2345 at 0845 this morning.
 The colon is syncactically significant and cannot be omitted.
 - Stopping work has `stopped` and `stopped at` variants also with equivalent syntax for logging stopping work.
 - What did you do yesterday: `worklog report yesterday`.
 Lists all tasks started yesterday, ordered by start time.
-- What did you do on a particular day: `worklog report for Monday`.
+- What did you do on a particular day: `worklog report for last Monday`.
 Lists all tasks started on Monday, ordered by start time.
-- How much time did you spend on each task yesterday: `worklog report --time-tracking yesterday`.
-Lists all tasks worked on yesterday, ordered by duration of work.
-- What did you do over the span of several days: `worklog report span "two Mondays ago" "now"`.
-Lists all tasks worked on from two Mondays ago until now.

 ## Model